wirefreethought/geodb-java-client/README.md

 );
 ```

-Find all cities and towns in the Los Angeles area and having a minimum population of 50,000.
+Find all cities and towns in the Los Angeles area and having a minimum population of 50,000 - sorting results by population, high to low.
 ```
 // Get the location for Los Angeles.
 CityResponse cityResponse = geoDbApi.findCityById(98364);